Mary E. Kelly

 Awards and Recognitions

 With more than three decades of environmental law, policy, and advocacy experience, Mary is a nationally respected environmental lawyer and nonprofit program manager, and provides environmental analysis and advocacy services to non-profits, foundations and other organizations.
-Ms. Kelly's areas of expertise include water law and policy, ecosystem restoration law and policy, U.S./Mexico border environmental issues, strategy development, grant writing, strategic fundraising and non-profit management.
+Ms. Kelly's areas of practice include water law and policy, ecosystem restoration law and policy, U.S./Mexico border environmental issues, strategy development, grant writing, strategic fundraising and non-profit management.

 After working as a chemical engineer, Mary began her legal career in Texas at a small firm representing farmers, ranchers, local governments and citizen groups in environmental matters.
 In 1989, she became the Executive Director of the Texas Center for Policy Studies, developing and implementing a wide range of programs.
 Her focus areas included environmental challenges along the U.S./Mexico border and Texas water management.
 Mary joined the Environmental Defense Fund in 2002, serving in various positons including Vice President for Rivers and Deltas, where she managed EDF’s freshwater work across the country, from California to the Colorado River Basin to Texas, Louisiana and North Carolina.
 In 2010, she established Parula, LLC, which provided strategic planning, policy analysis, management coordination and other consulting services, focusing on freshwater issues.